syracuse-singers/xmas/README.md

 # Christmas Carols

 A group of singers in Syracuse, NY have been singing carols over the holidays for over 20 years.
-This site is a simple way to share our favorite songs with each other.
+This site exists mostly as a way to share our favorite songs with each other.
 Keys and settings represent the preferences of the Syracuse group.
-Each year we make additions and corrections so some of the tunes are revised from year to year.
-You can track changes (beginning in 2017) in our [issues](https://github.com/syracuse-singers/xmas/issues) page.

-Most of these songs are public domain, but there may be a few songs that are still under copyright.
-If you are the copyright holder, create an [issue](https://github.com/syracuse-singers/xmas/issues) and let us know.
+Songs may be set for unison singing or parts depending on our preference and/or the availability of good arrangements.

 These are not the carols you generally hear on the radio or in shopping malls.
 We largely draw on English pub carols with a few modern carols thrown in.
 You'll quickly figure out that not all of these are strictly speaking Christmas carols, but also include winter songs, wassails, wren songs (December 26), and even carols for the Feast Day of the Ass (January 14).

-The format of the files in the archive are songs transcribed in [abc music notation](http://abcnotation.com/) and PDF files showing the abc transcription transformed into music staff notation.
-Some are set for unison singing and others have parts for different voices.

 ## Index